 Most teams host standups in person, literally standing up (this is going to be a quick meeting, so no need to get too comfortable).

-If your team is using a kanban board, you might hold daily standups in the same room as your board:
+If your team is using a physical kanban board, you might hold daily standups in the same room as your board:

 The last point of the previous paragraph can’t be stressed enough.
 In order to make this process work, it’s important to be disciplined and to not skip days.
 Once you get into a groove though, you’ll start to reap the benefits of meeting with the team each and every day.